I think you’ll agree with me when I say…

 #04.
 You Have the Right to Remain in Your Residence

-If you have no clue about the perks that come with equity release, you probably think that you sell the rights to live your home after unlocking the equity from your estate.
+If you have no clue about the perks that come with equity release, you probably think that you sell the rights to live your home after unlocking the equity.

-Therefore, you can continue residing and owning your estate.
+Therefore, you can continue residing and owning your home.

 Moreover, as per ERC’s rules, when you decide to unlock the equity from your property, if it is a joint partnership, you are assured to remain the sole proprietor until you both die, or you both go into permanent care.

 Most people believe that taking out an equity release plan means being tied up to your current estate forever.
 Well, that’s not the case.
-If you want to move houses, you’re free to do so.
+If you want to move houses, you can do so.

-The ERC offers you the right to take your equity release plan with you, as long as you’re relocating to a ‘suitable alternative estate’ – meaning a place that meets the lending criteria of your plan provider.
-It’s worth keeping in mind that if you were to move to a less expensive home, you might have to repay some of the amounts you owe, depending on your lender.
+The ERC offers you the right to take your equity release plan with you, as long as you’re relocating to a ‘suitable alternative estate’ – a place that meets the lending rule of your plan provider.
+It’s worth keeping in mind that if you were to move to a less expensive home, you might have to payback some of the amounts you owe, depending on your lender.